-Based on the calculations and analysis of the balance indicators presented in section F, it can be stated that in general all fleet segments are balanced.
+Based on the calculations and analysis of the balance indicators presented in section F, it can be stated that in general all fleet segments are structurally balanced.
 The evaluation of balance indicators shows that an overall assessment of the situation in Estonia's fleet is rather positive - the structural balance has been achieved and there is some room left for adapting with the changes in stocks.
 Negative values for single years or for single indicators should not be overemphasized as they may not accurately reflect general trends in fleet segments.
 Baltic herring (HER 3D-R30) and sprat stocks are highly fished and efforts are made at the EU level to achieve sustainable state of both stocks.
-TACs for HER 3D-R30 and sprat were considerably lowered for 2022.
-The effects of TAC reduction will be seen in following years.
+TACs for HER 3D-R30 and sprat significantly decreased in 2022 but has slightly increased for 2023.
 As ITQ system is in use in Estonian Baltic Sea trawling fishery, then vessel operators make themselves necessary changes in the fleet and vessels' usage rate, according to economic and profitability factors.
 But there must remain flexibility for the sector if the state of sprat and herring stocks should improve.